10 Tips to help you get the most out of Castaway Cay

 The family beaches are great but there’s an element of tranquility on Serenity Bay that’s pretty awesome if you’ve got older kids who can fend for themselves for a bit or younger kids who are happy in Scuttles Cove.

-It’s essentially the same beach but the water is less stirred up and it’s blissfully quiet.
+It's essentially the same beach but the water is less stirred up and it's blissfully quiet.
 There are also hammocks.
-And quiet.
-Did I mention quiet?

 There are cabanas available for rent on both Serenity Bay and the Family Beaches.
 They’re notoriously difficult to book because there are not very many and they are in high demand.
 Refer to the activity booking window above to see when you can book.

-Disney Cruise Pro Tip: If a cabana or any activity, either on board or on Castaway Cay, is fully booked prior to your cruise, check with Guest Services once you’re on the ship.
-I’ve also heard other cruisers walk off the chip and check for availability once they’re actually on the island and get lucky.
+Disney Cruise Pro Tip: If a cabana or any activity, either on board or on Castaway Cay, is fully booked before your cruise, check with Guest Services once you're on the ship.
+I've also heard other cruisers walk off the chip and check for availability once they're actually on the island and get lucky.
 You never know when someone will decide to cancel.

 9. Shopping on Castaway Cay

-I’m not a souvenir person but I encourage you to take a peek in the shops on Castaway Cay.
-The Castaway Cay merch is only available on the island, and, if you’re a pin collector, then you’ll want to get the exclusive pins that are only sold on the island.
+I'm not a souvenir person but I encourage you to take a peek in the shops on Castaway Cay.
+The Castaway Cay merchandise is only available on the island, and, if you’re a pin collector, then you’ll want to get the exclusive pins that are only sold on the island.
 Castaway Cay pins can often be used as leverage for hardcore pin trading for something you really want.

 10. Drinking on Castaway Cay